RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 Image  - View Organization Details Page

+.. _`Adding AWS Accounts`:

-How to add an AWS account to use in a project
+Adding an AWS account to use in a project
 ---------------------------------------------

 Login into the Research Gateway.